Get insider access

 Dips

-The Audeze Maxwell have a great peaks and dips performance, meaning they control their sound profile very well.
+The Audeze Maxwell have a very good peaks and dips performance, meaning they control their sound profile very well.
 There aren't many significant peaks and dips overall.
-A small peak in the low bass adds thump and rumble to the mix, while another between the high-mid to low treble makes dialogue and instruments bright.
-The uneven mid-treble makes sibilants alternatingly dull and piercing.
+A small peak in the low-bass adds thump and rumble to the mix, while a few small peaks and dips in the treble range can make sibilants alternatingly dull and piercing.

 5.7